Dismissal on personal grounds

 Holders of a temporary residence permit for employees

-• If they are unable to find a job before their residence permit renewal date: In the event of involuntary termination of the employment contract, and on presentation of the France Travail declaration established by the employer upon termination, the residence permit will be extended for one year.
+• If they are unable to find a job before their residence permit renewal date: In the event of involuntary termination of the employment contract, and on presentation of the France travail declaration established by the employer upon termination, the residence permit will be extended for one year.

-• If they are unable to find a job before their residence permit renewal date:
+If they are unable to find a job before their residence permit renewal date :

-• The employer’s declaration for France Travail.
+• The employer’s certificate intended for France Travail